 Job Market Procedures

-Below are specific deadlines [underlined] and instructions for each of the job market steps.
+Below are specific deadlines and instructions for each of the job market steps.

-On 21 June 2017, there is a preliminary meeting to discuss the upcoming job market.
-Preparation for the meeting includes the following:
+On 19 May 2020, there is a preliminary meeting to discuss the upcoming job market.

 - For those who plan to go to the Job Market in the Autumn, over the summer the following needs to be done: